 Tip: in addition to our tips, there are a lot of other things to do in Dublin.
-However, if you want to do this, you need to extend your stay by a number of days.
+However, if you want to do this, you need to extend your stay by several days.

 #1 Trinity college

 The Trinity college grounds are a joy to walk around.
 It is one of the best places to visit in Dublin.
 Pay attention to the buildings and the details, it is so beautiful!
 It is also a very nice place to watch people passing by.
-On one hand you have people who are in a rush to get on time for there work, students who are late and the typical tourist who takes pictures of everything.
+On one hand, you have people who are in a rush to get on time for their work, students who are late, and the typical tourist who takes pictures of everything.